taiwan-brown-bear/get-stock-history/README.md

     logging.file.name=get-stock-history.log

+Step 3/4: create the tools in BuySellStockService.java & make the tools available to MCP Client through GetStockHistoryApplication.java.

-Step 3/3: Once implementing the MCP Server, we need to add the command to start MCP Server to claude_desktop_config.json.
+Step 4/4: Once implementing the MCP Server, we need to add the command to start MCP Server to claude_desktop_config.json.
 (Note: we use Claude Desktop for MCP Client here)

     {
       "mcpServers": {